mclovin84/mediastack/README.md

   - **full-download-vpn:** The `docker-compose.yaml` file located in this directory is configured so all outgoing network connections / media downloads are protected with the Gluetun VPN Tunnel, to provide maximum privacy on your Internet connection. **This is the recommended configuration for new users**.

-  - **mini-download-vpn:** The `docker-compose.yaml` file located in this directory is configured so only the SABnzbd (Usenet) and qBittorrent (Torrents) are protected with the Gluetun VPN Tunnel, to provide a moderate level of privacy just on your download activities.

   - **no-download-vpn:** The `docker-compose.yaml` file located in this directory does not have Gluetun, or any other form of VPN for outgoing Internet traffic; you will have limited no privacy on downloads.